Islands need economic growth and the oceans need islands as marine stewards

 Our project’s name comes from our benefactor, Ted Waitt, who made a commitment at the 2016 Our Ocean Conference to nurture “Blue Prosperity” in the global community.
 The central idea of the term is that through sustainable use of ocean and coastal resources, islands can achieve greater economic stability and financial independence.

-Instead of international aid or development assistance, Blue Prosperity has at its core the following agreement: The Waitt Foundation will provide SIDS with technical assistance and tools to help communities and governments within each nation to make their own future and prosperity — in exchange for government commitments to specific marine protection and conservation objectives.
-The role of UCLA Institute of the Environment and Sustainability (IoES) is to lead development of a toolkit to promote Blue Prosperity for SIDS.
-This toolkit’s development will be iterative, as much a product of the experience and insights of SIDS leaders and citizens as it is a product of UCLA student teams.
+Instead of international aid or development assistance, Blue Prosperity has at its core the following agreement: The Waitt Foundation will provide islands with technical assistance and tools to help communities and governments within each nation to make their own future and prosperity — in exchange for government commitments to specific marine protection and conservation objectives.
+The role of UCLA Institute of the Environment and Sustainability (IoES) is to lead development of a toolkit to promote Blue Prosperity for islands.
+This toolkit’s development will be iterative, as much a product of the experience and insights of island leaders and citizens as it is a product of UCLA student teams.